Parliament Buildings (Barbados): East wing

 The east wing has undergone several renovations:

-In 1970 the East Wing was extended to facilitate a separate entrance to a Strangers Gallery of the House of Assembly from the courtyard; in 1977 a mezzanine floor was then constructed in the central area of the East Wing; in 1986 the chamber of the House of Assembly was comprehensively renovated, starting on 7 May.
+In 1970, the East Wing was extended to facilitate a separate entrance to a Strangers Gallery of the House of Assembly from the courtyard; in 1977, a mezzanine floor was then constructed in the central area of the East Wing; in 1986, the chamber of the House of Assembly was comprehensively renovated, starting on 7 May.
 A separate mezzanine floor was established for the Public Gallery.
 A sound and vision system was also installed.
-New furniture, made exclusively of Barbadian mahogany wood was also heralded.
+New furniture, made exclusively of Barbadian mahogany wood, was also heralded.
 The stained glass windows to the chamber were also re-leaded and otherwise restored.
-The walls (formerly plastered) were stripped and grouted and otherwise restored to display their natural sawn Barbadian limestone look.
+The walls (formerly plastered) were stripped and grouted, and otherwise restored to display their natural sawn Barbadian limestone look.
 New lighting was also upgraded using the purely decorative original gas chandeliers which are still in place; in September 1988 renovations of the Senate Chamber commenced using the same applications as in the work for the House of Assembly, except the ceiling was aesthetically restored to its original finish; also in 1988 the ground floor of the East Wing was fully renovated to allow for the whole east wing to be available for parliamentary purposes.

 Notable features: The stained glass windows in the House of Assembly show the British sovereigns spanning from James I to Queen Victoria.
-The glass windows within the Senate show the armorial bearings not only of past presidents of the council but also past speakers of the House of Assembly.
+The glass windows within the Senate show the armorial bearings not only of past presidents of the council but also of past speakers of the House of Assembly.

 West wing

-The West Wing was finished in 1872 and over the centuries has accommodated several principal public offices:
+The West Wing was finished in 1872 and, over the centuries, has accommodated several principal public offices: